 You must have already appealed the decision to the Social Welfare Appeals Office if your complaint is about:

 You must have asked for a review or taken your complaint to the Department’s internal complaints system if your complaint is about:

 If you are not happy with the outcome you can then contact the Ombudsman.
-Please remember to include any letters or other correspondence between you and the Department or Social Welfare Appeals Office.
+Please remember to include any letters or other correspondence between you and the Department or Social Protection Appeals Office.

 Complain to the Ombudsman as soon as possible.
 You should complain within 12 months of the: